Simple Planned Giving You Can Do Right Now

 - You can name a fund at CICF as the beneficiary of an existing policy.
 The benefit at your passing will be included in your estate, but your estate will receive a charitable deduction for the amount of the death benefit that is designated to the fund of your choosing at the Foundation.

-For more information on these types of planned and future gifts, please call Jan Edmondson or Mary Stanley, our senior gift planning advisors, at 317.634.2423.
+For more information on these types of planned and future gifts, please call Jan Edmondson or Mary Stanley, in our development and philanthropic services team, at 317.634.2423.